-- Writing and defending a dissertation prospectus in front of a committee - Monitoring the degree to which Ph.D. candidates present their research at national and international conferences - Evaluating the degree to which Ph.D. candidates actively pursue internal and external sources of funding for their research - Successful defense of dissertation in front of at least three experts in the field (and, at times, in front of an invited professor from another institution) - Participation in Graduate Student Brownbags hosted by History faculty and held throughout the year on teaching and professionalization topics - Director of Graduate Studies will also have graduating Ph.D.s complete a questionnaire about the strengths and weakness of the program in History and focus groups with current and former students - Chair and Director of Graduate Studies will track the progress of Ph.D. graduates both whey they are on the job-market and during their tenure bid - For G.A.s: successful completion of History's graduate mentoring system (each G.A. is appointed a mentor who will visit her or his class at least twice during the semester and give the Graduate Studies Committee a written evaluation of that G.A.'s progress).
-Also, participate in GA mentoring program as a grader for two semesters in large survey courses before teaching their first course as instructor of record - C. Assessment Results (department assessed three outcomes this year) - Learning Outcome Assessed: Capacity for original research as evidenced by the writing of a Ph.D. dissertation - O Graduate Studies Committee monitored increase in time to degree over last ten years, specifically to evaluate how effectively students were able to write their PhD dissertation.
+- Writing and defending a dissertation prospectus in front of a committee - Monitoring the degree to which Ph.D. candidates present their research at national and international conferences - Evaluating the degree to which Ph.D. candidates actively pursue internal and external sources of funding for their research - Successful defense of dissertation in front of at least three experts in the field (and, at times, in front of an invited professor from another institution) - Participation in Graduate Student Brownbags hosted by History faculty and held throughout the year on teaching and professionalization topics - Director of Graduate Studies will also have graduating Ph.D.s complete a questionnaire about the strengths and weakness of the program in History and focus groups with current and former students - Chair and Director of Graduate Studies will track the progress of Ph.D. graduates both whey they are on the job-market and during their tenure bid - For G.A.s: Gas will serve as a grader for two semesters in large survey courses before teaching their first course as instructor of record.
+To better prepare students for teaching on their own, the department has initiated a "pedagogical boot camp" every August during the week preceding the start of Fall semester.
+Ph.D. students entering their 2nd, 3rd, or 4th years are required to participate.

+C. Assessment Results (department assessed three outcomes this year)

+- Learning Outcome Assessed: Capacity for original research as evidenced by the writing of a Ph.D. dissertation - O Graduate Studies Committee monitored increase in time to degree over last ten years, specifically to evaluate how effectively students were able to write their PhD dissertation.
 As a result, the department instituted changes to PhD student teaching load and mentorship program to support students as they move toward their degree.
 This program will allow students to not teach until their fourth years and achieve a semester of research/writing leave at an advanced stage of their career - Learning Outcome Assessed: Professionalization in the academy (presenting research at national conferences, applying for and winning nationally competitive grants, and publishing articles and books) - Graduate Students continue to participate at conferences, though the majority do not attend national and international conferences.
 Encouraged national and international conference participation through funding formula within the department (only providing funding for national conferences in years 5 and 6) and through brownbag lunch series on the topic. - Graduate Students continue to win national grants, usually small research based grants at various archives and libraries.
 Encouraged students to continue to engage in grant writing and supported with additional brownbag seminars - Learning Outcome Assessed: Mastery over three fields of History at the graduate level